What does an early childhood teacher do?

 Job Prospects and Salaries

-With Australia’s population increasing, teaching is a profession that is always in demand.
-Qualified early childhood teachers are able to find employment nationwide, with further predictions of steady growth in future employment rates.
+With increasing population, teaching is a profession that is always in demand.
+Qualified early childhood teachers are able to find employment nationwide, with steady growth predicted for future employment.